terraform-ibm-modules/terraform-ibm-common-utilities/examples/crn-parser/README.md

 # CRN parser example

 This example takes a CRN as the input.
-The outputs are the fields of the CRN that are parsed by using the CRN parser utility.
+The outputs are the segments of the CRN that are parsed by using the CRN parser utility.